Briefing · 01/05/2026

 AI breaks the boundary from the other side.

 That shift is broader than product marketing.
-McKinsey’s ongoing State of AI work has been tracking AI’s movement from isolated experimentation toward organisational and workflow transformation.
+McKinsey’s ongoing State of AI work has been tracking AI’s movement from isolated experimentation toward organisational workflow change.
 The pattern to watch is not whether a chatbot can answer questions.
 It is whether AI becomes part of how work is routed, checked, prepared, and completed.

 Much of the field is still operating at the demo layer